 - IS control monitoring and maintenance

-- Prove at least three years of cumulative work experience performing the tasks of a CRISC professional across at least three CRISC domains (there are no substitutions or experience waivers)
+- Prove at least three years of cumulative work experience performing the tasks of a CRISC professional across at least three CRISC domains

 - Pass the CRISC (offered worldwide every June and December)